 5. Promote Eye Health

 Carotenoids are also thought to work as antioxidants.
 They function as blue light filters and protect the ophthalmic tissues from phototoxic damage.
-These active ingredients in apricots lower the risk of cataracts (12).
+These active ingredients in apricots can lower the risk of cataracts (12).

 6. Build Bone Mineral Density